 Pass shooting woodcock is a technique rarely spoken of and highly controversial.
 Many consider it to be “unsporting.”
 I bring it up because you will inevitably discover it and should carefully consider the ethics of such a method.
 Although legal in some areas, it’s important to remember that legality does not always equate to sustainable practice.
 As hunters, we should think carefully about the long-term implications of pass shooting woodcock and the impact on future woodcock populations.

-Pass shooting woodcock is a method that takes advantage of the final, legal shooting time to shoot woodcock as they move through open areas like fields to migrate or move to feeding areas.
+Pass shooting woodcock is a method that takes advantage of the final, legal shooting time to shoot woodcock as they move through open areas like fields to move to feeding areas.
 I often hear stories of early morning waterfowl hunters shooting woodcock at first light, as well.
-By setting up in a field adjacent to woodcock habitat and waiting for these final moments, a hunter will encounter fast-flying birds.
+By setting up in a field adjacent to woodcock habitat and waiting for these final or first moments, a hunter will encounter fast-flying birds.
 These birds are a challenge to hit because they are often at top speeds.
-At a minimum, I would recommend steering clear of this method without a bird dog because finding a downed woodcock that sailed a long distance in low lighting is not easy and could certainly start to enter the realm of the unethical.
+At a minimum, I would recommend steering clear of this method and finding a downed woodcock that sailed a long distance is not easy and could certainly start to enter the realm of the unethical.
 As a responsible culture, we need to make the hard choices even when laws permit it.
 We should not rely on legislation to dictate our morals and our commitment to sustainable practices.